-- > Reorient or relocate the receiving antenna. - Source of the dealer of an experienced radio/TV technician for help.
+- > Reorient or relocate the receiving antenna. - Increase the separation between the equipment and receiver-Connect the equipment into an outlet a circuit different form that to which the receiver is connected. - Solution Consult the dealer or an experienced radio/TV technician for help.